Many farmers ‘wrong’ about inheritance tax change, Environment Secretary says

 Steve Reed rejected claims that the Government has underestimated how many will be affected by plans to limit 100% property relief to the first £1 million of agricultural assets.

-The remarks are likely to anger some farmers who have been taking part in large-scale demonstrations across Westminster to urge the Government to reverse the policy announced in the October Budget.
+The remarks are likely to anger some farmers who have been taking part in large-scale demonstrations in central London to urge the Government to reverse the policy announced in the October Budget.

 Ministers say the vast majority of farms will not be hit by the changes, but many in the sector have said they will be forced to sell off land to meet the costs.